isabella232/dynamic-media-classic.en-1/help/quick-start-zoom.md

 **1. Uploading zoom Images**

-Start by uploading your zoom images to the Scene7 Publishing System.
+Start by uploading your zoom images to Dynamic Media Classic.
 For optimal zooming, Dynamic Media Classic recommends that the images are at least 2000 pixels in the longest dimension.

-Select the Upload button on the Global Navigation bar to upload images from your computer or network to a folder on the Scene7 Publishing System.
+Select the Upload button on the Global Navigation bar to upload images from your computer or network to a folder on Dynamic Media Classic.
 See [Uploading zoom images](uploading-zoom-images.md#uploading_zoom_images).

 **2. Creating zoom targets for guided zooming**